theriley106/zetamac-analyzer/README.md

 ## What is Zetamac?

-Zetamac is an arithmetic game where you are given two minutes to solve as many arithmetic problems as you can.
+Zetamac is an online test where you're given two minutes to solve as many arithmetic problems as you can.

-It's a really fun game, but the primary reason for using Zetamac is to prepare for [Quantitative Research](https://en.wikipedia.org/wiki/Quantitative_research) interviews at finance firms.
-My friends and I regularly use Zetamac to prepare for these interviews, and we generally resort to manually recording our scores in excel to calculate our progress over time.
+It's a really fun game, but the primary reason for using Zetamac is that it simulates the questions that are commonly asked during [Quantitative Research](https://en.wikipedia.org/wiki/Quantitative_research) interviews at finance firms.
+My friends and I regularly use Zetamac to prepare for these interviews, and we generally resort to manually recording our scores in excel to calculate our progress over a given period of time.

-This can become cumbersome over time, and the visualization tools built into Excel are not as advanced as external options like MatPlotLib.
+This can become cumbersome if you're inputting a large quantity of scores, and the visualization tools built into Excel are not as advanced as external options like MatPlotLib.

 <p align="center">
   <img src="static/excel.png" width="500px"/>